arbindo/mimock/DOCUMENTATION.md

 ### Run mimock locally

-Ensure PostgreSQL is setup with a user and a schema for mimock to automatically complete the required table setup
+Ensure that PostgreSQL is installed on the target machine.
 The downloaded bundle includes `setup_database` script to setup the required user, database and schema for mimock.

 ```shell
 # Script content